E. coli outbreak linked to organic carrots leaves 1 dead and dozens sickened across the US

 By Lauren Mascarenhas, CNN

-(CNN) — The US Centers for Disease Control and Prevention is investigating an E. coli outbreak in at least 18 states linked to some organic carrots, which has led to at least one death.
+(CNN) — An E. coli outbreak linked to recalled carrots has led to dozens of illnesses in 18 states and one death, the US Centers for Disease Control and Prevention said.

-At least 39 cases of E. coli have been linked to the carrots since early September, leading to 15 hospitalizations and one death, according to the CDC.
+At least 39 cases of E. coli have been linked to the carrots since early September, including 15 hospitalizations, according to the CDC.

-The reported E. coli cases are connected to multiples sizes and brands of bagged organic baby and whole carrots recalled Saturday by Grimmway Farms, a carrot producer headquartered in Bakersfield, California.
+Multiple sizes and brands of bagged organic baby and whole carrots were recalled Saturday by Bakersfield, California-based Grimmway Farms, which describes itself as one of the world’s largest carrot producers.
+The carrots were sold under the store brands for Kroger, Publix, Target, Trader Joe’s, Walmart, Wegmans and Whole Foods, among others.

 The recalled carrots are likely no longer sold in stores but may still be in people’s homes, Grimmway Farms warned.
 People who have recalled carrots should throw them out or return them to the store and clean surfaces they have touched, the CDC advised.